chinu333/rag-chat/README.md

 # rag-chat
-The repo is to implement the RAG pattern.
+This is a minimal implementation of RAG pattern using Semantic Kernel as a foundation for enabling enterprise data ingestion, and long-term memory.
 RAG is a pattern that uses pretrained LLM along with your own data to generate responses.
 The demo includes loading the data into QDrant (Vector DB) and used Semantic Kernel to orchestrate and generate responses from the vector DB.

 ## Configure your environment
 Before you get started, make sure you have the following requirements in place: